Valaked/mass_paa_converter/README.md

 An IDE to convert files into .bat
 ```

-### Installing & Use

-How to install and use it step by step
+### How It Works

+The program will take every .paa or .png files in the folder where you put the .bat and the pal2pace,
+It's gonna proceed every files in the two formats and make it in the wanted format.

 ## Installing